tukl-msd/prompt2silicon/docs/info.md

 ---

 ## Acknowledgment
-This repository is associated with the following paper submitted to **ISCAS 2026**:
+This repository is associated with the following paper:
 > _“From RTL to Prompt Coding: Empowering the Next Generation of Chip Designers through LLMs”_

 The workshop and accompanying designs were conducted and supervised by